-Lipsticks are made of moisturising oils, wax to give firm shape and texture and colours which can be come from natural or artificial sources.
-Here’s a quick breakdown of baddies that can lurk in your lippy, so you can make better, healthier beauty choices.
+Lipsticks are made of moisturising oils, wax to give them a firm shape, colours (which can be natural or artificial) and texture modifiers.
+Here’s a quick breakdown of baddies that can lurk in your lippy, so you can make healthier beauty choices.

 In 2007, the Campaign for Safe Cosmetics found traces of lead – a neurotoxin that can cause high blood pressure and kidney damage – in 61 per cent of name-brand lipsticks.
 Three years later, the FDA found unsafe levels of the metal in all 400 samples of tested lipsticks.
 A further study by the University of California tested 32 lip products and found nine toxic metals including manganese, cadmium (which causes cancer cells to multiply), arsenic, aluminium and chromium.
 The solution?
 Avoid heavy metals altogether by purchasing lipsticks made from natural vegetable and plant pigments or clean minerals

 Many lip products use artificial dyes and some red, green and yellow colours have been linked to health problems such as bladder cancer, immune system issues and hyperactivity.
 General expert advice suggests it would take a large number of applications per day to inflict serious damage in the short term, but studies monitoring the cumulative effects of these toxins in the body over time are not readily available.
 So, do you really want to risk it?

 Interested in the effects of synthetic dyes?
 Read Lipstick colour: 5 facts that will make you think twice.